 24. Take A Tour Of The Outdoor Gardens of Toronto

 Take a walk around and learn about different plants in the themed gardens of Toronto Botanical Gardens.
-This is also an excellent place to teach your children about the different plant species.
+This is also an excellent place to teach your children about different plant species.
 Specifically, there’s a teaching garden in the

 Edwards Garden area where the children can interact with the environment.
 You can also take part in the free tours around the garden.
 These tours are conducted by volunteers and have limited spaces.
 So, they have to be booked in advance.
-Book your spot at the Toronto Botonical Gardens website.
+Book your spot at the Toronto Botanical Gardens website.

 25. Enjoy A Day At The Beaches In East Toronto

 Many people don’t expect Toronto to have beaches since it’s not on the coast.
 However, due to the gorgeous Lake Ontario, we do have many sandy beaches here.
 The most popular beach in Toronto is the Woodbine Beach in the Beaches neighborhood.
 There are two other beaches in the same area called Kew Beach and the Balmy Beach.These beaches are very popular with families and young people alike.
-The beach also has a 2km long boardwalk, a biking path, tennis courts and a beach volleyball area.
+The beach also has a 2km long boardwalk, a biking path, tennis courts, and a beach volleyball area.
 So, there’s plenty to keep everyone entertained.

 Love this post?
 Pin it and share it on social media!